Skip to main content

 Test proxy

-• Login to Palmetto, then get a computer node and launch a Jupyter notebook server.
+• Login to Palmetto, then get a compute node and launch a Jupyter notebook server.

 Screenshot of a Mac/Linux terminal logging in to the Palmetto.